 In almost every market you enter, you will have competition.
 Therefore, it’s important that before you jump in with both feet, you have to identify who you are competing with, what value they are providing, and how do they compare to each other and to you.

 Take a look at the attributes of each competitor to see how they compare to each other and to you.
 By conducting this market research, you can build a competitive landscape by plotting your competitors based on a specific set of attributes.
 This will give you a nice visual of where competitors sit in relative to each other so you can identify market gaps which you can potentially enter.

 Identify what they have that you don’t have, and vice versa.
 Are there any economies of scale, intellectual property, or established supplier relationships that give them advantages in the marketplace?
 If so, you have to keep each and everyone in mind when you are developing your marketing campaign.
 Remember, it’s all about differentiating yourself.

 At the end of the day, your brand will be one of, if not the most important asset you own.
 It will not only differentiate you from competitors, but it can also be the main reason consumers buy your products.
 If you build a robust brand image with purpose, you can provide the consumer with immeasurable amounts of intrinsic value.
-But to build brand value, you need a clear picture of:
+But to build brand value and ensure your brand is positioned correctly, you need a clear picture of:

 What do we want to be known for?